 If you are anything like me, you likely have a long (and ever-growing) to-do list.
 It consists of those pesky little things you put off for a rainy day, big meaty bucket list items that you can’t wait to dive into (but never seem to have the time for), maybe some pesky housekeeping items that you dread but know you will need to address eventually … and everything in between.

 I’m constantly having conversations that start with “I’m working as fast as I can but my list never gets any shorter.”
 And my first response when someone tells me this is perhaps not the most helpful, because I always say, “You’re right.”
 But stick with me because there is more.
 In a perfect world, your list will never get any shorter, because as the world keeps changing, new opportunities are always presenting themselves and new areas of interest or need arise.
-Continuously adding items to your list (in my opinion) is healthy and helps to keep important thoughts and actions top of mind.
-So stop looking at the list as something you must complete
+Continuously adding items to your list is healthy and helps keep important thoughts and actions top of mind.
+This approach can be helpful for those trying to stay productive in a home office.
+So, stop looking at the to list as something you must complete

 Have I lost you yet?
 I hope not because here is where I get to the good stuff.
 Your time and your skills are valuable.
 You play an important role in making things happen.
 When you open your to do list, it should spark joy (thank you, Marie Kondo) or excitement or even relief.
 But it should never result in anxiety, fear or dread — as it so often does.
-So how do we fix the dreaded to-do list?
+So how do we overcome the dreadful feeling we get when making a to-do list?

 Take time to prioritize the items on your list so you can move through the items in a meaningful way.
 In other words, decide which activities to focus on based on the investment required and their value to you right here and now.